 Most smartphones produce a fake shutter sound when you take a picture.
 This sound can be loud and annoying, especially when you’re trying to discreetly snap a candid picture of a friend or a bunch of selfies.
 Getting rid of the shutter sound can be as easy as turning down the volume on some devices, whilst for others a little more effort may be involved.
-Find out how to disable the camera shutter sound on your Android device below.
+Find out how to turn off the camera shutter sound on your phone below.

-Before you turn off the shutter sounds on your phone, here's a word of caution: in some territories privacy laws make it illegal for anyone to turn off the camera shutter sound.
+Before you turn off the shutter sounds on your phone, here's a word of caution.
+In some territories, privacy laws make it illegal for anyone to turn off the camera shutter sound.
 Make sure that it is legal in your location before following any of the instructions below.

 Devices like the Nexus 5X and the Pixel run stock versions of Android.
 Stock Android doesn't have a camera setting for disabling the camera shutter sound.
 Instead, you will have to turn your notifications/alerts profile to silent, do not disturb or vibrate.
 This can be done using the volume keys on the side of your device that act as master volume controls, or in the Sound section of the Settings menu.
 Newer devices which run near-stock Android tend to use the same intuitive method.

 On newer Samsung devices, like the S8 or S9, all you need to do is change the master volume settings and the shutter sound will turn off when the phone is set to vibrate, do not disturb or silent mode.

 On some older Samsung devices, you have to hit the cog wheel in the camera app and you will find the Shutter sound option on the following page.
 Switch it to Off for some peace and quiet.

 Like stock Android, LG’s camera app doesn’t have a camera shutter sound option in the settings.
 Instead, it is tied to your smartphone's master volume setting.
 Set this to silent, do not disturb or vibrate and you won’t hear a sound when you take a photo.